How to Localize Your App for Korea

 South Korea has become one of the world’s biggest app markets with a revenue of $72 million in 2020 and a 11% YOY growth.
 Localizing your apps and games into Korean then becomes a must to succeed in this market.
 So, what do you need to take into account when localizing your app/game for South Korea?
-We’ve gathered for you all the information and tips you need to know to localize your app/game successfully.
+We’ve gathered all the information and tips you need to know to localize your app/game successfully.

-Mobile Landscape in Korea
+Mobile landscape in Korea

 iOS versus Google Play